 - Implied Contract Exemption

 A further common exemption is for cases when a contract, employee handbook or other employer behavior implies that an employee will only be terminated for “just cause”—even when employees have signed contracts stating that their employment is at-will.
+Formal collective bargaining agreements are generally negotiated with high-level employees.

 While the exemptions listed above apply only in certain states, there are other circumstances in which employment at will doesn’t apply: